5550- Student Privacy

 IV.
 Marketing

-In the event that such data is collected by the District, disclosure or use of student personal information will be protected by the District pursuant to the requirements of the Family Educational Rights and Privacy Act (FERPA).
+All disclosure or use of student personal information will be protected by the District pursuant to the requirements of the Family Educational Rights and Privacy Act (FERPA), Individuals with Disabilities Education Act (IDEA), Protection of Pupil Rights Amendment (PPRA), the National School Lunch Act, Children’s Online Privacy Protection Act (COPPA), and NY Education Law §2-d.

 V. Notifications

-The District will provide annual notification to parents that they have the right to “opt out” of third-party surveys as described in paragraph I, or physical examinations or screenings as described in paragraph III, and activities involving the collection, disclosure or use of personal information collected from students for the purpose of marketing or for selling the information, or otherwise providing that information to others for that purpose.
+The District will notify parents and students who are at least 18 years old or who are emancipated at least annually, at the beginning of the school year, and when enrolling for the first time, that they have the right to “opt out” of third-party surveys as described in paragraph I, or physical examinations or screenings as described in paragraph III, and activities involving the collection, disclosure or use of personal information collected from students for the purpose of marketing or for selling the information, or otherwise providing that information to others for that purpose.

 Adoption date: August 11, 2003